With Spate of New Bills, Congress Has Chance to Tackle Kleptocracy

 Three lions in a private zoo.

 The bounty of kleptocracy can take many, sometimes surprising, shapes, but the end result is always the same – Kleptocracy, literally “rule by thieves,” depletes government resources, slows development and threatens democracies, both at home and abroad.
 By pillaging state resources, typically in the banking and natural resource sectors, kleptocrats are effectively able to “nationalize risk while privatizing profits.”
-From an estimated $34 billion in South Africa, to $7.5 billion in Ukraine and $4.5 billion in Malaysia, the scale of state losses is simply staggering.
+From an estimated US$34 billion in South Africa, to US$7.5 billion in Ukraine and US$4.5 billion in Malaysia, the scale of state losses is simply staggering.
 Worse still, these are just a few examples of kleptocratic greed around the world.

 Under kleptocratic regimes, the economic burden falls on the citizenry.
 Public services are crippled, as state coffers don’t have sufficient resources to deliver public resources.
 Trust in public institutions collapses, as citizens lose faith in the credibility of their governments.
 Additionally, economic opportunities for the young and old alike fade, due to the lack of investment in public initiatives and a recalcitrance within the business community to expand, lest they do too well.